-NFL owners to vote on Raiders' move to Las Vegas
+NFL owners expected to OK Raiders' move to Las Vegas

 Related: Las Vegas Raiders?
 Not so fast

-If the move is approved, it will bolster efforts by Las Vegas to become a destination for professional sports.
+The move would bolster efforts by Las Vegas to become a destination for professional sports.
 An NHL expansion franchise, the Vegas Golden Knights, will begin play next season.
 And Vegas has long been a host of big-name boxing bouts and UFC matches.

 -- CNNMoney's Ahiza Garcia contributed to this story.